Dysport vs. Botox: Key Differences, Cost, Results, and Which Is Right for You

 Patient PreferenceOften chosen for precision and brand trustOften chosen for faster results and softer spread in larger areas

-Which lasts longer, Dysport or Botox?
+Which Works Faster: Dysport or Botox?

 Both treatments are temporary, and understanding how long Botox and fillers last can help set realistic expectations.
 Botox tends to last around 3 to 4 months, while Dysport typically lasts 2 to 4 months.
 (Source: Drugs.com) Some patients find that Botox gives them a little more staying power, especially in smaller, targeted areas like crow’s feet or frown lines.
 Dysport, on the other hand, may wear off a bit sooner, but this varies from person to person.
 Factors like your metabolism, treatment area, and how active your facial muscles are can all influence how long the results last.
 Ultimately, both require repeat treatments a few times a year to maintain the effect.